CHOOSE A DEPARTMENT BELOW:

 11th

-Prerequisites: A minimum 3.5 unweighted cumulative GPA, final grade of 95 in American Literature or 90 in Honors American Literature or 85 in AP English Language and Composition, and departmental approval.
+Prerequisites: Final grade of 95 in American Literature or 90 in Honors American Literature or 85 in AP English Language and Composition, and departmental approval.

 Notes: Students in this course are required to take the Advanced Placement Exam.
 The goals and objectives of this AP course are aligned to the College Board Curriculum Standards.